payjoin/rust-payjoin/payjoin-cli/README.md

 | `--help` | `-h` | Print help information |
 | `--version` | `-V` | Print version information |

-Your configuration details will vary, but you may use this as a template.

 #### Send Options